rohan-vasaikar/project5/README.md

 3. open browser and search "localhost:3000"

 2nd Method
-1. extract the zip file "project.zip"
+1. extract the zip file "project5.zip"
 2. open terminal where all project files are
 3. run command "npm start"
 4. open browser and search "localhost:3000"